divinerites/plausible-hugo/README.md

 So it will be shown if you simply add the `plausible_dashboard.html` template.
 Whatever is `plausible.enable`

-In this case, for manually disabling the dashboard you can set `dash_disable` variable to `false`.
+In this case, for manually disabling the dashboard you can set `dash_disable` variable to `true`.

 ```toml
 [params.plausible]